aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/structureddocumenttagrangestart/tag/_index.md

 ---
 title: StructuredDocumentTagRangeStart.Tag
 second_title: Aspose.Words for .NET API Reference
 description: Specifies a tag associated with the current structured document tag node.
-Can not be null.
+Can not be null in C#
 type: docs
 weight: 150
 url: /net/aspose.words.markup/structureddocumenttagrangestart/tag/